1999 Salt Lake City tornado: Aftermath

-The tornado damaged or destroyed approximately 800–1,000 trees and destroyed temporary tents set up for the Outdoor Retailers Association convention, claiming the life of one booth set-up supervisor, Allen Crandy, 38, of Las Vegas.
+The tornado damaged or destroyed approximately 800–1,000 trees.
 In The Avenues, over 154 homes were severely damaged, about 120 of which had roofs blown off.
-Over 100 people were reported injured and a dozen critically.
 In total, 300 buildings were damaged or destroyed.
+The tornado damaged many powerlines and telephone poles causing power outages for much of Salt Lake City and blocking calls to people out of state.